Introduction

 controversial component of paper money collecting today.

-Small differences in grade can mean
+Small differences in banknote grade can mean significant differences in value.
+The process of grading

-influences such as
+such as lighting, that

-lighting, that even a very experienced individual may
+even a very

 ?